CodeMonster01/Inventory-Management-System/readMe.md

 This is a currently ongoing project on inventory sytem.
 Some of the basic info are given below:

+Basic info:
-1.Project Name: inventoryLTE
+  1.Project Name: inventoryLTE.
-2.Version: 1.0.0
+  2.Version: 1.0.0.
-3.Created by: Afia Zahin
+  3.Created by: Afia Zahin.
-4.Email me at: afiazahin08@gmail.com
+  4.Email me at: afiazahin08@gmail.com.

 **
+Details:

-1.Larvel Vesion Used: laravel 5.6.17
+  1.Larvel Vesion Used: laravel 5.6.17.
-2.AdminLTE - admin control panel name :almasaeed2010/adminlte
+  2.AdminLTE - admin control panel name :almasaeed2010/adminlte.
-3.Admin panel version: v2.4.3
+  3.Admin panel version: v2.4.3.

 **